mm-grybel/Casting-Agency-API/README.md

 patch:movies  |                    | :white_check_mark: | :white_check_mark: |
 delete:movies |                    |                    | :white_check_mark: |

 ## Setting up authentication

-To request any of the API endpoint described below, you must authenticate your requests using a `Bearer` token in the headers of the request.
+To request any of the API endpoints described below, you must authenticate your requests using a `Bearer` token in the headers of the request.

 For testing purposes, you can login with the following username and password combinations:
 1. `Casting Assistant`